H-Daoud/-Deploying-Vision-API-MachieLearning-Model-Using-FastAPI/DEPLOY_ML_MODEL_WITH_FASTAPI.md

 # Deploying a Scikit-learn ML Model Using FastAPI

-This guide explains how to deploy a trained scikit-learn machine learning model as a web API using FastAPI.
+This guide explains how to deploy a simple trained scikit-learn machine learning model as a web API using FastAPI.
 FastAPI is a modern, fast web framework for building APIs with Python.

+# machine-learning, fastapi, random-forest, model-deployment, artificial-intelligence, python-api, edge-ai

 ---